Quantum spin liquid phase in the Shastry-Sutherland model revealed by high-precision infinite projected entangled-pair states

 \emph{Extrapolations based on constrained ans\"atze.--} The fact that at finite $D$ both order parameters are finite near the phase transition makes it challenging to accurately estimate the energy of the pure individual phases.
 To resolve this problem, we consider two different constrained iPEPS ans\"atze based on the dimer setup, which respect the lattice and translational symmetries of the plaquette phase and the AF phase, respectively.
 The plaquette ansatz consists of a $2\times 2$ unit cell built from a single tensor $A$, which is rotated by 90 degrees between neighboring sites of the $2\times2$ cell.
 This ansatz is compatible with the plaquette order but not with the AF order; i.e., the AF order parameter is zero by construction.
 The AF ansatz is parametrized by a single tensor that is mirror symmetric with respect to the x- and y- axes on one sublattice, and by its SU(2) conjugate (with flipped spin), rotated by 90 degrees, on the other sublattice.
 This ansatz can produce finite AF order but no plaquette order.
 We note that both ans\"atze are also compatible with a potential QSL phase.

 By using these constrained ans\"atze, we can accurately determine the energies of the individual phases and locate the transition from the intersection of their energies.
 Figure~\ref{fig:constrained}(a) shows the order parameters in the vicinity of the transition for the two ans\"atze at different $D$, illustrating that we can obtain clean representations of the two phases on both sides of the phase transition.
 Figure~\ref{fig:constrained}(b) shows the energy difference between the plaquette and AF states, from which the location of the phase transition can be determined.
 As previously observed, the phase transition shifts to larger values with increasing $D$ but stabilizes around $J'/J\sim0.785$ at large $D$, also when extrapolating the energies to the infinite $D$ limit based on the energy variance~\footnote{The extrapolations of the energies based on a second order polynomial, using the three largest $D$ values for the plaquette state.
 For the AF state we took the average of the extrapolated values based on the three and four largest $D$ values}, see Figs.~\ref{fig:constrained}(c)-(e).
 The extrapolated energies are found to be extremely close in the range $J'/J \in [0.78,0.79]$, with an energy difference below $10^{-5} J$.
-Finally, we find that the plaquette order parameter remains finite around the transition in the infinite $D$ limit (see Fig.~\ref{fig:pop}), which, along with the small angle between the intersecting energies at the transition, suggests that the transition is weakly first order.
+Finally, we find that the plaquette order parameter remains finite around the transition in the infinite $D$ limit (see Fig.~\ref{fig:pop} in the End Matter), which, along with the small angle between the intersecting energies at the transition, suggests that the transition is weakly first order~\footnote{A weak first-order transition refers to a discontinuous transition that is close to being continuous.
+It typically exhibits only mild hysteresis around the transition point; the discontinuity in the order parameter is small, and the energy curves of the two states intersect at a shallow angle~\cite{demidio23}}.

-Thus, based on these results, we conclude that the plaquette phase persists up to a value $J'/J\sim 0.785(5)$, which is compatible with the prediction from NQS ($J'/J\sim0.78$) and DMRG from Ref.~\cite{yang22} ($J'/J\sim0.79$) and Ref.~\cite{qian24} ($J'/J\sim0.785(5)$), but incompatible with VMC-PEPS ($J'/J\sim 0.828(5)$), which may be due to the fact that those results were based on finite-$D$ data only.
+Thus, based on these results, we conclude that the plaquette phase persists up to a value $J'/J= 0.785(5)$, which is compatible with the prediction of DMRG from Ref.~\cite{yang22} ($J'/J=0.788(2)$) and Ref.~\cite{qian24} ($J'/J=0.785(5)$), ED~\cite{wang22} ($J'/J=0.789(4)$), and NQS ($J'/J\sim0.78$), but incompatible with VMC-PEPS ($J'/J= 0.828(5)$), which may be due to the fact that those results were based on finite-$D$ data only with open boundary conditions.
+In the End Matter, we investigate the effect of the open boundary conditions based on a modified SSM model, and we find that they naturally lead to a shift of the phase boundary to larger $J'/J$ values.